2003 Japan Series: Game 7

 The starting pitchers for the deciding Game 7 were a rematch of Game 3: Trey Moore for the Tigers, Tsuyoshi Wada for the Hawks.
 The Tigers threatened in the first on a hit by Imaoka and a throwing error by Wada, but Arias grounded into a 4–6–3 double play to end the Tigers threat.
 Unlike Hanshin, Daiei made the most of their chance in the first inning, as Muramatsu singled and Kawasaki walked.
 Iguchi got the former two to 2nd and 3rd on a fielder's choice, and Matsunaka made the most of his chance by singling in both runners to stake the Hawks to a 2–0 lead off Moore, who put up 8 innings of one-run ball in his first appearance.
 Moore stopped the threat by striking out Johjima and Valdes to end the inning.

 In their half of the 3rd, the Hawks once again flashed their offensive prowess and put the game and the series away.
 With Kawasaki on second, it brought up Iguchi, whose bat had heated up in the last game.
 The Hawks shortstop got a pitch to hit and didn't miss, sending it to the bleachers and giving the Hawks a 4–0 lead.
 The next batter was Johjima, who also got in on the fun, hitting a home run himself and extending Daiei's lead to 5–0.
 It was the 3rd inning, and already the Hawks had their 2nd Japan Series championship in 5 years within reach.

 Wada had barely any trouble until the 5th inning, when Kentaro Sekimoto hit a home run of his own into the bleachers to put Hanshin on the board, 5–1.
 Hanshin threatened further, with Imaoka and Akahoshi singling.
-Kanemoto lited a high fly ball to center, but it ended up being a long flyout.
+Kanemoto lifted a high fly ball to center, but it ended up being a long flyout.
 Hiyama came up with a chance to turn the tables and pull Hanshin closer, but he was called out on strikes to end the inning.

 In the 6th, Johjima hit his 2nd home run of the game and 4th of the series off Riggan.
 Daiei was thoroughly in command, 6–1.
 The Hawks would threaten again in the 7th, but a bad sacrifice bunt by Muramatsu led to Torigoe being called out at 3rd after he doubled.
 Muramatsu reached, and he reached 2nd on a Kawasaki sacrifice, then Muramatsu stole 3rd.
 Iguchi hit a little flare to 2nd, but it was caught by Imaoka to end the inning.

 With 2 out, pinch-hitter Katsumi Hirosawa was called on to try to start a rally.
 He did pull Hanshin one run closer with a solo home run, but it was too little, too late.
 Wada struck out Okihara for a complete game and to end the series, 4 games to 3 in favor of Daiei.

 Toshiya Sugiuchi was named the MVP of the series.
 In two starts, he was 2–0, giving up only one run in 16 innings of work.